⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Silence can be ambiguous.

-If you say nothing, officers may repeat the question.
+If you say nothing, officers may:

 An explicit refusal is different.